-Join us for this year’s Countryfile Ramble for BBC children in Need 2017 on Sunday 15th October from 11am at Ladybelt Country Park, Hethersett Road, Norwich, NR18 9RT
+A huge thanks to the team that organised the Countryfile Ramble for BBC children in Need 2017 on Sunday 15th October at Ladybelt Country Park, they raised £50 for this worthwhile cause.

 Following the first consultation a recommendation has been made to change the parish boundary which would move Lower East Carleton to Swardeston parish.